DspreadOrg/qpos/docs/Customized_OS_Services.md

 In order to enhance the brand effect of our customers, we provide the following customized OS services.
-If you need it, please tell us all your customization needs through [Gitlab Issue](https://gitlab.com/dspread/android/-/issues/new#) at one time, which is more efficient and saves time.
+If you need it, please tell us all your customization needs through [Github Issue](https://github.com/DspreadOrg/qpos/issues/new) at one time, which is more efficient and saves time.

 ### BOOT Logo